Skip to main content

 • Missed delivery commitments to your own customers

 The practical impact is severe.
-If you import commercial goods into Canada with any regularity, posting financial security is not optional — it is a requirement for maintaining normal business operations.
+If you import commercial goods into Canada with any regularity and want to keep normal RPP-based operations in place, posting financial security is generally necessary.

 Your Two Options: Surety Bond vs Cash Deposit